 Anna has recently completed her Masters in Agribusiness through Melbourne University and she undertakes regular market research and facilitation projects on behalf of a couple of agribusiness clients.

-Her hobbies include playing contract bridge (she is also on the Waikato Bays regional bridge committee) and she plays social netball for as long as the body holds up.
+Her hobbies include playing contract bridge (she is also on the Waikato Bays regional bridge committee).

-My wife Josephine and I are self-contained traditional dairy farmers milking 200 cows.
+My wife Josephine and I own a dairy farm near Ngahinapouri milking 200 cows.

 We believe smaller herds are an important part of the industry, as a career choice or stepping stone to other things.
 I became involved with SMASH as I believe it is an important that smaller herd farmers have the opportunity to communicate with like-minded people.